 Restrict salt and fat from the diet

 Medication, such as:

 Biventricular pacing/cardiac resynchronization therapy.
-A new type of pacemaker that paces both pumping chambers of the heart simultaneously to coordinate contractions and to improve the heart's function.
-Some heart failure patients are candidates for this therapy.
+A type of pacemaker that paces both pumping chambers of the heart at the same time to coordinate contractions and to improve the heart's function.
+Some people with heart failure are candidates for this therapy.

 Implantable cardioverter defibrillator.
 A device similar to a pacemaker that senses when the heart is beating too fast and delivers an electrical shock to convert the fast rhythm to a normal rhythm.
 This can be a life saving device.